rajakolluru/cheniledocs.github.io/pages/chenile/015-local-service-registry.md

 summary: Chenile - Local Service Registry
 ---
 # Local Service Registry
-Local Service Registy contains the configurations for all the services and operations that are present in the deployable.
+Local Service Registry contains the configurations for all the services and operations that are present in the mini monolith.
 _Chenile_ stores local service registry in a local data structure called _ChenileConfiguration_.
 The local service registry allows us to de-couple service implementations from their configuration.
 The configuration provides the following information:
 1. Service Meta data: E.g., service name, operations that are supported by the service, the parameters that are accepted by the operation etc.
 2. Service Policies: This defines the policies that are applicable for the service/operation.
 Policies can also differ depending on the context of the invocation.
 E.g., it is possible to define an interceptor chain for a service/operation based on region, A-B testing trajectory etc.